radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 description: Learn about key tuning options for virtual views created in the Main Control Panel > Directory Namespace tab or Wizards tab.
 These options include case sensitivity for searches, modifying attributes exposed in virtual views, indexing attributes used in joins, Request Binary/BLOB Attributes Only When Necessary, Process Joins and Computed Attributes Only When Necessary, connection pooling, disable referral chasing, excluded attributes for Active Directory backends, Include & Exclude filters, and limiting attributes requested from LDAP backends.
 ---

-# Tuning Tips for Specific Types of Backend Data Sources in the RadiantOne Federated Identity Service
+## Overview

 There are three approaches to creating virtual views from the Main Control Panel.
 The Wizards tab – Global Identity Builder tool, the Context Builder tab, and the Directory Namespace tab.
 Although the tuning parameters are typically the same no matter which tab you use, the location to set the parameter may be different.
 This chapter describes the possible tuning parameters and how to configure them depending on which tool you used to create the virtual views.

 ## Virtual Views Created in the Main Control Panel > Directory Namespace or Wizards tabs

-Details about the parameters mentioned below can be found in the RadiantOne System Administration Guide.
+Details about the parameters mentioned below can be found in the [RadiantOne System Administration Guide](/sys-admin-guide-rebuild/01-introduction/).
 This document is only for pointing out these parameters as key to review when tuning.

 ### Database Backends
 Database backends are any source accessed via JDBC or ODBC.
 This includes Oracle, SQL Server, and IBM DB2 among others.
-#### Optimize the View Definition

-##### Case Sensitivity for Searches
+**Case Sensitivity for Searches**

 There are three options available for handling case sensitive databases.
 These options are related to how RadiantOne FID generates the query to send to the database.
 These options are available on the Main Control Panel -> Directory Namespace Tab.
 Select the container/content node in a virtual view below Root Naming Contexts and on the right side, select the Advanced Settings tab.